 The Blueprint key directions were adopted in June 2015 providing significant direction for the District Plan Review.

-- Residential growth: we want to provide enough housing to meet the demand for 1,000 more people per year for the next 10 years, and respond to our changing demographic profile.
+- Residential growth: providing enough housing to meet the demand for 1,000 more people per year for the next 10 years, and responding to our changing demographic profile.

-- Managing industry: we want to ensure sufficient land supply and protect key industries from reverse sensitivity, providing certainty for investment.
+- Managing industry: ensuring sufficient land supply and protecting key industries from reverse sensitivity, providing certainty for investment.

-- Coastal management: we want to make sure that activities do not affect the natural values of the coast, and that risk to activities from coastal hazards, such as storm surges, is managed.
+- Coastal management: making sure that activities do not affect the natural values of the coast, and that risks from coastal hazards, such as storm surges, are managed

 District Plan Review Documents

 - Planning Committee 12 February 2019 - District Plan Review Update